novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 ![server-sent events](https://paper-attachments.dropboxusercontent.com/s_6B83822E7270DCD852952C393CF7B5CD8EBEA49A91FB41938DC78AF986B3EDA6_1727087361765_server-sent-event.png)

-SSE is simpler to implement than WebSockets and well-suited for applications that involves one-way communication, such as receiving live updates or notifications. **Twitter** is a notable example of a company using SSE to deliver real-time updates to its users.
+SSE is simpler to implement than WebSockets and well-suited for applications that involve one-way communication, such as receiving live updates or notifications. **Twitter** is a notable example of a company using SSE to deliver real-time updates to its users.

 ### Firebase Realtime Database